Tafmakura/arsol-wp-snippets/README.md

 The plugin's own assets (CSS and JavaScript files) are versioned using the plugin version number.
 For third-party files that are modified through the plugin's filter system, versioning is optional.
 Note that versioning only applies to CSS and JavaScript files - PHP files are always loaded fresh as they are executed server-side.

+When no version is specified for a CSS or JavaScript file, the plugin will automatically use the file's last modification time (`filemtime()`) as the version number.
+This means:
+- Files will be cached until they are modified
+- When a file is modified, the timestamp changes, forcing a cache refresh
+- No manual version management is needed for files that should update on modification

 ```php
 // Example of a CSS file that will be cached (with version)
 add_filter('arsol_wp_snippets_css_addon_files', function($addons) {